 Clinicians delivering services not covered by the bundled payment may continue to bill for services delivered in accordance with their regular scope of practice.
 For example, licensed clinical social workers and child life specialists may bill independently for behavioral health services and therapy performed for the member receiving community palliative care services that are not included in the bundled payment calculation.
 Physicians, nurse practitioners, and physician's assistants may bill independently for annual wellness visits and other services unrelated to palliative care and not covered through the code set in Appendices D and E. It is anticipated that home visits and other services related to home health services will increase when a member has dual eligibility status.
-For dual eligible members, those services may be billed in addition to the bundled payment rate to ensure adequate services are available for the member and their caregiver(s).
+For dual eligible members, those services are available for the member and their caregiver(s).
 Health plans may continue to offer Medicare supplemental benefits and supportive services to dual eligible members in addition to community palliative care services to dual eligible members in addition to community palliative care services to dual eligible members in addition to community palliative care services to dual eligible members in addition to community palliative care services to dual eligible members in addition to community palliative care services to dual eligible members in addition to community palliative care services to dual eligible members in addition to community palliative care services covered by this benefit.